 - In a garage or basement

-In addition to selecting an ideal location to store your griddle to prevent rust, it is helpful to invest in a FIREDISC® cover.
-A durable cover helps protect the griddle’s finish from scratches and dust accumulation when it is sitting idle.
+In addition to selecting an ideal location to store your cooker to prevent rust, it is helpful to invest in a FIREDISC® cover.
+A durable cover helps protect the cooker’s finish from scratches and dust accumulation when it is sitting idle.
 Be sure to select a cover with the right shape and size to ensure your FIREDISC® remains completely covered when in storage.

 Although the tips above will help keep your FIREDISC® in good working order, if rust accumulates on the cooking surface, you can re-surface it to make it practically new again.

-To resurface your griddle, follow the steps below:
+To resurface your cooker, follow the steps below:

 - Heat it on high for 15-20 minutes to loosen the accumulated rust